 If you feel like staring at a wall.
 GO STARE AT THAT WALL (this is what I do to relax lol).
 You can tune into what your body needs if you sit down in a quiet spot and just take some deep breathes in and out.
 Then feel your body and listen to what your mind is telling you to do.
 If that’s something go do it.
 If it’s nothing.
 Go rest!
 It doesn’t matter.
 You’re life = your rules.

 If you really wanted to do something you would do it.
 I remember when I wanted to transfer to a different team at work.
 There wasn’t a job for me on this team.
 I spoke to my direct report, his manager, then his manager who then directed me towards the manager of the new team and then he directed me towards his manager.
-I had to go through 5 layers of the organisation as they told me there wasn’t a job.
-Then they finally let me into the new team that was based in San Francisco.
-The Vice President made known that she didn’t want me on her team but I still stuck around for a year because I liked what I was doing.
+They kept telling me there wasn’t a job.
+When they finally let me into the new team, I didn’t feel welcome but I still stuck around for a year because I liked what I was doing.

 If you wanted to do something you would make it your top priority.
 You would find the strength to drive you towards whatever it is.
 If you don’t then it’s a sign.
 Just leave it.
 There is nothing wrong with leaving a project and idea half-finished and moving onto something that you feel compelled to do.

 Always follow your gut feeling.

 Sometimes the reason you don’t feel like you’re motivated is that you haven’t been ‘productive’.
 Being productive is subjective.
 You can change your perception of productivity by reflecting on what you do at the end of the day.
 I’m pretty sure you filled up your day with things like watching films, researching, reading, cooking, admin stuff, talk to the family.
 That’s still being productive.

 You can start by asking yourself and re-defining what productivity is to you.